5

 Model Resume Example

-Strutting on catwalks, but your resume model isn't coming into focus?
-Strike a pose with this Model resume example, styled using Wozber free resume builder.
-Discover how effortlessly you can align your modeling talents with job expectations, ensuring your career trajectory is always picture-perfect!
+Strutting on catwalks, but your model resume isn't coming into focus?
+Strike a pose with this Model resume example, created with Wozber free resume builder.
+Learn how to align your modeling talents with job expectations effortlessly, ensuring your career trajectory is always picture-perfect!

 Edit Example